Coralite CLI

 -

--p, --pages <path>(required)- Description: The file system path to the directory containing pages that will be rendered using the provided components.
+-p, --pages <path>(required)- Description: The file system path to the directory containing page files that will be rendered.

 - Example: